cockroachdb/docs/cockroachcloud/deploy-a-python-to-do-app-with-flask-kubernetes-and-cockroachcloud.md

 ---
-title: Deploy a Python To-Do App with Flask, Kubernetes, and CockroachCloud
+title: Deploy a Python To-Do App with Flask, Kubernetes, and CockroachDB Cloud
-summary: Learn how to deploy a sample Python web app with Flask, Kubernetes, and CockroachCloud
+summary: Learn how to deploy a sample Python web app with Flask, Kubernetes, and CockroachDB Cloud
 toc: true
 toc_not_nested: true
 ---